cncd/cncd/content/spec/ir.md

 ### The `shm_size` attribute

-Sets the size of `/dev/shm` in bytes:
+Sets the size of `/dev/shm` in bytes.
+This value is of type `int64` and is optional.

 ```json
 {